 Natural fish collagen is entirely different!

 [JD] Yes.
 Always check your labels before you buy a collagen product.
 In all likelihood, it will be a hydrolyzed collagen, which, once again, is “dead protein.”
-Naturel Collagen is one of the only companies in North America offering this type of naturally preserved collagen in hydrate form.
+Naturel Collagen is one of the only companies in North America offering this type of naturally preserved collagen in native form.
 Our supplements and skincare line are unique because the collagen is “bio-available” – which basically means the body can easily absorb it and take what it needs.

 What can we do about collagen loss — what do you recommend?